AbhiYewale96/Web-Application-XSS-Security-Assessment-Authorized-Testing-/README.md

 ![Source Page](screenshots/Source%20page.png)

 ## 📊 Result
-No XSS vulnerabilities were identified.
-The application demonstrated secure input validation.
+Test Type	Result
+ Reflected XSS -	Not Vulnerable
+ Stored XSS -	Not Vulnerable
+ DOM-Based XSS -	Not Vulnerable

+ ## 🔎 Observations
+Input validation is properly implemented
+Script payloads are not executed
+No reflection of malicious input in response Application demonstrates secure input handling

+## ✅ Conclusion
+The application is not vulnerable to basic XSS attacks in the tested scope.
+Proper validation and secure coding practices effectively prevent script execution.

+## 🛡 Recommendations
+Implement output encoding
+Apply strict input validation
+Use Content Security Policy (CSP)
+Conduct regular security testing

-## 📚 Key Learning
+## 📚 Learning Outcome
-Understanding how real-world applications prevent XSS attacks using proper validation and encoding.
+This project provided hands-on experience in testing real-world applications and understanding how modern applications defend against XSS attacks.

-## ⚖️ Ethical Note
+## ⚖️ Ethical Consideration
-Testing was conducted with proper permission and followed ethical security practices.
+This assessment was conducted with proper authorization.
+No harmful or intrusive actions were performed.

+## 🔗 Author
+Abhishek Yewale
+Cybersecurity Enthusiast | VAPT | OWASP Top 10